fogarecious/bevy_tutorial/README.md

   * Entities Can Have Different Components
   * Bundles Help Us Grouping Components Together
   * Searching For Entities By Optional Components
-  * Searching For Entities With Filters
+  * Searching For Entities With Filters <!-- without -->
   * Searching For The Only Entity
   * Searching And Updating Entities
   * Searching And Removing Entities